 - Social Security alone can support your retirement.

 Even if you receive 100% of your benefits, Social Security benefits alone likely can’t support a retiree.
-It’s true that benefits are adjusted for cost of living increases, but they were always intended to supplement — not replace — retirement savings.
-Looking at one month of benefits at random, the average retiree receives about $1,404 per month.
+Benefits are indeed adjusted for cost of living increases, but they were always intended to supplement — not replace — retirement savings.
+Looking at one month of benefits randomly, the average retiree receives about $1,404 per month.
 That’s simply not enough to rely on in a decades-long retirement, especially in the unpredictable event of a health challenge.
 That’s why it’s vital to maximize your retirement strategy for as long as possible.